Mahammad-Heshmat-Abd-ElRaheem/Delta_Robot/README.md

 ---

 ## ⚙️ Software and Functionality

-- **Delta Kinematics:**
-  - The system computes inverse kinematics to move the robot end effector accurately in 3D space.

 - **Color Detection:**
   - ESP32-CAM captures images and processes them to classify objects as green or blue.